compose-spec/compose-spec/spec.md

 ### tmpfs

 `tmpfs` mounts a temporary file system inside the container.
-Can be a single value or a list.
+It can be a single value or a list.

 ```yml
 tmpfs: /run